-If you determine that your before-tax contributions to the LANS 401(k) Retirement Plan and other plans will exceed the annual IRS limit, you should inform LANS in writing no later than March 1 of the following year.
-Upon receipt of written notice on or before March 1, the excess contributions (adjusted for investment gains and losses) will be distributed to you (which will result in the forfeiture of any corresponding company matching contributions).
-If LANS does not receive written notification by March 1, the excess contributions will be held by the 401(k) Retirement Plan until you are eligible for a withdrawal or distribution.
-You will owe tax on this amount in the year in which the excess contribution was made, and you will be taxed again on this same amount at the time it is distributed from the 401(k) Retirement Plan.
+If you determine that your before-tax contributions to the LANS 401(k) Savings Plan and other plans will exceed the annual IRS limit, you should inform LANS in writing no later than March 1 of the following year.
+Upon receipt of written notice on or before March 1, the excess contributions (adjusted for investment gains and losses) will be distributed to you.
+If LANS does not receive written notification by March 1, the excess contributions will be held by the 401(k) Savings Plan until you are eligible for a withdrawal or distribution.
+You will owe tax on this amount in the year in which the excess contribution was made, and you will be taxed again on this same amount at the time it is distributed from the 401(k) Savings Plan.

-If you made before-tax contributions to any other plans (such as your former employer's plan) in the same calendar year, you should adjust your before-tax contributions to the LANS 401(k) Retirement Plan so you do not exceed the annual IRS 402(g) limit.
-Note that you may elect to increase your before-tax contribution to the 401(k) Retirement Plan effective the start of the following calendar year, in order to make the maximum annual before-tax contribution that year.
+If you made before-tax contributions to any other plans (such as your former employer's plan) in the same calendar year, you should adjust your before-tax contributions to the LANS 401(k) Savings Plan so you do not exceed the annual IRS 402(g) limit.
+Note that you may elect to increase your before-tax contribution to the 401(k) Savings Plan effective the start of the following calendar year, in order to make the maximum annual before-tax contribution that year.